J3rryBl4nks/VirtualHackingLabs/README.md

 WebSvr01

 There is a LOT of kernel privesc in VHL (as I mentioned before), and I didn't find any nearly as much Kernel Privesc in PWK or the OSCP exam.

+I decided to do two of the Advanced + machines manually for the certification.
+I ended up doing the initial exploit, and the privilege escalation manually.
+I found it not too difficult to do the boxes both 100% manually, but I chose boxes I understood well.
+Some of the SQL Injection boxes would have been very tiresome to do manually.

+Overall I found the boxes to be interesting and entertaining.
+I feel like VHL is a great investment for OSCP prep and for anyone who is trying to polish their enumeration skills.